Codemon72/Spickzettel/npm.md

 ### uninstall package
 `npm uninstall example-package`

+Can also be done globally, without removing it from package.json, etc.

 Docs: https://docs.npmjs.com/cli/v7/commands/npm-uninstall

 **Tipp**: run `npm docs example_package_name` to visit the official README file in the browser.